 Here is a closer look at the sales funnel.

 The sales funnel has two channels, the inbound channel and the outbound channel and the lead can enter through any channel.

-Outbound leads: these are the leads which have been developed by the Sales Development Reps (SDRs) by identifying accounts that have no information concerning the company.
-To generate these leads, companies still use the outbound email outreach which is still very popular and productive.
+Outbound leads: these are the leads that have been developed by the Sales Development Reps (SDRs) by identifying accounts that have no information concerning the company.
+To generate these leads, companies still use outbound email outreach which is still very popular and productive.
 The outbound channel also has cold calls, direct mails, social media messaging, and more.